YeeHo/Glutton/README.md

 Step1.
 Put database files (LEVEL*.dat), Glutton_R1.0.py and input.txt files in the same folder.

-Step2. create subfolders named "cs" and "PDBOUT" within this folder.
+Step2.
+If there are no subfolders named "cs" and "PDBOUT" within this folder, create them before run Glutton script.

 Step3.
 Put input chemical shift file (NMRSTAR 3.0 format) in the subfolder "cs"